Department of Sociology

 - U.S. Pretrial Services

-Examples of institutions where our recent alumni are attending graduate school include:
+Examples of institutions where our recent alumni are attending graduate school:

 - CUNY John Jay College of Criminal Justice